Decrypting Cryptic Crosswords: Semantically Complex Wordplay Puzzles as a Target for NLP: Model analysis

 \subsection{Disjointness}

-Based on the performance of the KNN model on the naive data split, we see that at least some answers can be learned merely by picking up on similarity to previous clues.
-Thus, there is an open question as to what explains the relative success of the T5 model approaches: are they picking up on similarity to previous seen clues?
-Or are they understanding something about the compositional and functional structure of the cryptic clues?
+Based on the performance of the KNN model on the naive data split, we see that some clues can be solved by picking up on lexical similarity to other clues.
+Thus, we investigate whether T5 is also picking up on similarity to previously seen clues or if it is learning something about the compositional and functional structure of the cryptic clues.

-To assess the extent to which the T5 model relies on having seen similar clues for the same word, we first segment performance on the random split into groups based on whether the answer occurs in the train set.
-Performance is considerably lower on the 8,354 examples (29.3\%) of the dev set clues whose answers do not occur in the train set.
+To assess how much a Transformer-based model like T5 relies on having seen similar clues for the same word, we segment performance on the random split by whether the answer was in the train set.
+In Table~\ref{tab: disjointness}, we see that performance drops from 16\% on the full dev set to only 3.0\% on the clue subset not seen during training, confirming our intuition that lexical similarity between clues with the same answer plays a role in model success.

-We further assess this question by training on two disjoint datasets, described in \ref{sec:Dataset}: the naive disjoint split (e.g., if `BERT' is seen as an answer in train, then `BERT' cannot be an answer in dev or test), and the word-initial disjoint dataset (words with the same two initial characters cannot appear in both train and test).
-The T5 model achieves 3.3\% accuracy on the naive disjoint dev set and only 1.1\% accuracy on the word-initial disjoint split.
-We attribute this drop between the naive disjoint set and the word-initial disjoint set to the fact that the model seems to benefit from seeing similar clues for related words, and related words, like inflected forms, start with the same two letters.
+To formalize this result, we create and train on the two disjoint datasets described in Section \ref{sec:Dataset}: the basic disjoint and the word-initial disjoint splits.
+The T5 model achieves 3.3\% accuracy on the basic disjoint split (dev) and only 1.1\% accuracy on the word-initial disjoint split.
+The drop is likely partially attributable to robustness to inflection, since inflected forms often start with the same two letters.

-As can be seen in Section \ref{sec:comparison}, the challenge of the fully disjoint split is not substantially ameliorated by a larger model (T5-large) trained on the larger Cryptonite dataset.

-\subsection{Wordplay: Minimal Task}
+\subsection{Wordplay: minimal task}

-We know that the SentencePiece tokenization scheme used by T5 may pose a problem for subword and character-level manipulations.
-To characterize whether the T5 model is capable of wordplay-like tasks, we test it on a simple descrambling task.
-In effect, this task can put an upper bound on how well the full model can actually do a wordplay similar to what is necessary to arrive at a "full understanding" of the answer (that is, without simply relying on heuristics or solving the clue by guessing the definition part).

-We start with the ACW dataset from Section \ref{sec:exp:curr} We further restrict it to words found in a dictionary (i.e. removing multiword answers), and then downsample to 10\% of the dataset producing 180k examples.
-We note that this dataset does contain multiple clues that map to the same answer but that there are no exact duplicates (i.e. although the answer is the same, the clue strings differ).
-We test under a random and disjoint split of the data, as well as under two task setups.

-Using the ACW set which maps from \textit{clue} to \textit{answer}, we produce examples of the form \texttt{scrambled(answer) => answer} for the first task and of the form \texttt{scrambled(answer) | clue => answer} for the second task.
-The second task is designed to mimic the cryptic setup, in which we have a wordplay whose output is conditioned on a phrasal synonym.
-In this case our wordplay is the implicit descramble function.